Hydramata/hydramata.github.com/_includes/vision.md

 	1. There is a reference implementation of [DOI](http://www.doi.org/).
 	1. [Hydra Remote Identifier](https://github.com/projecthydra-labs/hydra-remote_identifier) is a reference implementation for integrating with a DOI provider.

-15. Works, Files, and Collections can belong to Administrative Contexts.
+15. Works, Files, and Sets can belong to Administrative Contexts.
-	1. An administrative context is a way of organizing works, files, and collections in Hydramata.
+	1. An administrative context is a way of organizing works, files, and sets in Hydramata.
 	1. Administrative contexts may have a subset or a superset of work types available to the general holdings.
 	1. Roles can be created that are specific to an administrative context.
 	1. Administrative contexts are represented as facet values in the discovery interface.